 Before each condition the owner was instructed to “bait” the container by picking the container up, placing the food inside the container while the dog watched, and showing it to the dog to allow the dog to see that the container had food in it.
 Then they placed it on the ground in a designated location.
 In the neutral-human condition, the owner took three steps back and stood neutrally for two minutes.
 During the alone condition the owner left the room after placing the object on the ground.

 In the human-neutral condition, three of the pet dogs and two of search and rescue dogs solved the task.
 Two pet dogs solved the task in the alone condition.
 In the encouragement condition, nine of the search and rescue dogs solved the task, while only two pet dogs did.

-“When the owner’s social cues direct the dog towards the independent problem-solving task, then we see something interesting,” said Monique Udell, an animal scientist who directs the Human-Animal Interaction Lab in the College of Agricultural Sciences.
+“When the owner’s social cues direct the dog towards the independent problem-solving task, then we see something interesting,” said Udell, who directs the Human-Animal Interaction Lab in the College of Agricultural Sciences.
 “While most dogs increase the amount of time they spend attending to the puzzle when encouraged, pet dogs often end up treating the puzzle like a toy.
 Instead of engaging in goal directed behavior, they act as if their owner was encouraging them to play.”